yumdocs/www.yumdocs.com/docs/templates/06-errors.md

 ## Processing Errors

-> Processing errors refer to errors that occur during merging data.
+> Processing errors refer to errors that occur because of the data merged.

 ### File errors